 Though having very little resemblance to the turn of the century revivals of the Florentine San Serif, fifty years later Hermann Zapf would use the original floor tomb inscriptions to great success as the basis for his Optima series in the 1950s.

 Luca della Robbia was a Florentine sculptor apprenticed to Lorenzo Ghiberti early in his life.
 Originally worked in stone before moving to terra cotta and developing a closely guarded glazing process that his workshop would continue using well after his death in 1482.
 His work can be seen primarily in Florence and Rome though there are strong examples throughout the Tuscan region.
 Della Robbia, possibly influenced by Ghiberti, developed an inscriptional and painted letterform that showed the addition of serifs and terminal flairs that moved the Florentine sans more toward the Roman revival that would develop at the end of the 15th century.

 Della Robbia was first shown as wood type in Hamilton Mfg Co’s 1938 72-page, soft cover Catalog No 38.
-It showed a single weight of Della Robbia (named No 817 by Hamilton) in four sizes: 4-line, 6-line, 8-line and 10-line.
+It showed a single weight of Della Robbia (named No 817 by Hamilton) in four sizes: 4-line, 6-line, 8-line, and 10-line.
 Curiously there is no licensing indication that this is an ATF face.
-It is also curious that there was a 36 year lag between the face first being shown by ATF and it being offered as a wood type by Hamilton.
+It is also curious that there was a 36-year lag between the face first being shown by ATF and is being offered as a wood type by Hamilton.
 Hamilton (then Hamilton Industries, a Division of American Hospital Supply Corporation) showed this face as late as 1973.
 The 1973 Hamilton Woodtype catalog is their last know published catalog before they sold the wood type manufacturing portion of the business in 1984.